Home

 Many people don’t have good paper trails out more than a few generations anyway.
 So the practical test depth is ideal for peeking behind the brick walls where a lot of us are stuck.

-How Genealogists Use It
+How Genealogists Use Autosomal DNA Testing

 Count out five generations to your great-great-great grandparents.
 You have 32 of them and most of the 16 couples probably had several children.
 Most of those children eventually married and had several more children and so on.
-Imagine those sixteen families all multiplying and branching out for five successive generations.
-You could easily have thousands of living cousins in parallel branches you know nothing about.

 An autosomal DNA test can introduce you to those cousins who have taken the same test.
 Some of your newfound cousins will have genealogical information that you lack.
 By comparing notes and pooling your resources, you both win.